 Good for general woodworking, but this sandpaper set works great for butcher block sanding since you can attain an extremely smooth finish up to 1000 grit.

-Sealing The Countertop With Mineral Oil
+Sealing the Countertop With Mineral Oil

 When you receive the raw countertop wood, the color lacks vibrancy.
 Though some people prefer wood in this natural state, you can bring out more color by oiling (or staining) the wood.